A look inside the DevOps movement

 At first glance, a battle-hardened system administrator might dismiss a new configuration management tool as unnecessary.
 She can do the same thing with machine images and some shell scripts.
 This is equivalent to a lumberjack who has just heard about chainsaws and doesn't see why anyone would ever want more than an ax.

 Puppet was first released in 2005, and the project has been growing ever since.
-Puppet now manages systems at Google, Twitter, Sun, Sony, Red Hat, New York Stock Exchange, Digg, SlideShare, Shopzilla, and Harvard and Stanford universities.
+Google, Twitter, Sun, Sony, Red Hat, New York Stock Exchange, Digg, SlideShare, Shopzilla, and Harvard and Stanford universities are now all utilizing Puppet configuration management.
 IT operations from the enterprise to Web 2.0 startups use the tool to get more work done.
-These organizations have recognized that Secure Shell (SSH) in a loop is not a solution.
+These organizations have recognized that Secure Shell in a loop is not a solution.

 How the Puppet configuration management tool works

-Puppet consists of a language, client-server processes and the Resource Abstraction Layer.
+Puppet configuration consists of a language, client-server processes and the Resource Abstraction Layer.